SamAxe/collab_with_eric/ubuntu.md

 * Legal -- I'm sure it varies from situation to situation and jurisdiction and suggest speaking with legal counsel if this applies to your situation
 * Reputation -- domain/ip can get added to banned or block lists.

+# Containers

+There are many reasons why containers might be needed or used and each approach likely all come with tradeoffs and nuances to be aware of as it relates to security and system administration.

 ## docker

 I think the simple approach is: